auerswal/bnas2018/README.md

 * [Homework 1](hw1-the_lab/) - Build the Lab
 * [Homework 2](hw2-reports/) - Create Summary Reports

+Due to lack of time I have not attempted the remaining hands-on assignments.

 I want to use this course to play with Ansible.
 The results can be found in the [experiments](experiments/) folder.